rust-lang/rust/README.md

   executions.
 * Miri runs the program as a platform-independent interpreter, so the program has no access to most platform-specific APIs or FFI.
-A few APIs have been implemented (such as printing to stdout) but most have not: for example, Miri currently does not support SIMD or networking.
+A few APIs have been implemented (such as printing to stdout, accessing environment variables, and basic file system access) but most have not: for example, Miri currently does not support networking.
+System API support varies between targets; if you run on Windows it is a good idea to use `--target x86_64-unknown-linux-gnu` to get better support.
 * Threading support is not finished yet.
 E.g., weak memory effects are not emulated and spin loops (without syscalls) just loop forever.
 There is no threading support on Windows.